sdsc/mpi4py-roll/README.md

 rolls are available, but it will build without them as long as the environment variables they provide are otherwise defined.

+Note that as of this version and later (3.0.3), mpi4py is built with python3.

 ## Building